- Q: Why has the government introduced MySuper?

 Q: What happens under MySuper?

-Answer: The significant news is that since January 2014, your employer’s super contributions have gone to a new super fund (a MySuper super fund), while your old super account may continue to exist, which potentially means two sets of fees, and a lot of confusion among fund members.
+Answer: The significant news is that since January 2014, your employer’s super contributions have gone to a new super fund (a MySuper super fund), while your old super account may have continued to exist until 30 June 2017, which potentially meant two sets of fees, and a lot of confusion among fund members.
 Your super fund as at January 2014, may have transformed into a MySuper fund, negating the need to transfer your member benefits to a new MySuper fund.

-Effective since January 2014, only superannuation funds that meet the MySuper standards are able to accept compulsory employer contributions (Superannuation Guarantee) for those Australians who have not chosen their super fund.
+Effective since January 2014, only superannuation funds that met the MySuper standards have been able to accept compulsory employer contributions (Superannuation Guarantee) for those Australians who have not chosen their super fund.

-Since January 2014, your existing super account may continue to operate while your employer makes super contributions to a new super fund.
-At the risk of repeating information, note that in some cases, your pre-January 2014 super fund may have transformed into a MySuper fund, which means your employer’s super contributions continued to be paid into your existing super account, rather than a new account in a new super fund.
+Since January 2014 until 30 June 2017, your existing super account may have continued to operate while your employer made super contributions to a new super fund.
+At the risk of repeating information, note that in some cases, your pre-January 2014 super fund may have transformed into a MySuper fund, which meant your employer’s super contributions continued to be paid into your existing super account, rather than a new account in a new super fund.

-By July 2017, your super balance in your old (existing) account (if your super fund was not transformed into a MySuper fund) MUST be moved to the MySuper product that started taking your employer’s super contributions in January 2014.
+Since 1 July 2017, your super balance in your old (existing) account (if your super fund was not transformed into a MySuper fund) MUST have been moved to the MySuper product that started taking your employer’s super contributions in January 2014.

 Confused?
 I don’t blame you.